zzzev/observable-press/README.md

 - Create a bundled/minified version that combines `bootstrap.js`, `observable-press.js`, and inlines the Observable runtime so it's all contained in one download
 - Nicer default loading indicator
 - Better pending/error indication
-- Override named `height` variable in dotpress to make things truly full screen by default

 ### Project Goals
 - Declarative